enginebeast/RCcar2/README.md

 ### Choosing appropriate motors for the project and puchasing them

+### Controlling a servo motor using serial communication with Arduino

+### Controlling a DC motor using serial communication with Arduino
+- Motor driver

-### Controlling motors with an arduino
+### Controlling servo motor and DC motor with an arduino

 ### Building a driving system
-- Level of arduino
-- DC motor
-- Motor driver
 - Multiple gears
+- Making frame using a foam board

 ### Building a steering system
-- Level of arduino
 - Servo motor or DC motor
 - Making frame using a foam board